katelyncarlsen/mTBIMLPCohort2/README.md

 # mTBIMLPCohort1

-Multi-layer Perceptron developed for Cohort 1 of the metabolic biomarker data provided by Fiandaca et al., 2019.
+Multi-layer Perceptron developed for Cohort 2 of the metabolic biomarker data provided by Fiandaca et al., 2019.
-In the dataset, the value '0' indicates a control (no mTBI), and the value '6' indicates a test (positive mTBI).
-Only data collected 6 hours post injury were used (see file: "AthleteTBIData.csv".
+In the dataset, the value '0' indicates a control (no mTBI), and the value '1' indicates a test (positive mTBI).
+Per Fiandaca and colleagues, all data was collected at various times post-injury (no control for data collection).

 # How It's Made